crlandsc/tiny-audio-diffusion/README.md

 The purpose of this project is to provide access to audio diffusion code for those interested in exploration that have limited resources.
 Because of the limited sample size, drum samples are a natural fit for training and generating.

-The repository is built heavily adapting code from [Archinet's audio-diffusion-pytorch (v0.1.3)](https://github.com/archinetai/audio-diffusion-pytorch)
+The repository is built heavily adapting code from [Archinet's audio-diffusion-pytorch (v0.1.3)](https://github.com/archinetai/audio-diffusion-pytorch).

+***NOTE:*** *THIS IS A WORK IN PROGRESS AND MAY BREAK.
+FUTURE UPDATES WILL IMPROVE CLEANLINESS AND ROBUSTNESS OF CODE.*

 ## Setup